-In 1997, he opened a multidisciplinary clinic called the Belmont Street Holistic Health Center.
+He also operated a multidisciplinary clinic called the Belmont Street Holistic Health Center.
 In this clinic, he worked closely with a naturopathic physician who specialized in functional medicine and anti-aging therapies from a modern holistic perspective.
-This was Todd’s first exposure to the practice of functional medicine, which he immediately recognized as an ideal modern scientific companion to the planetary herbology systems he had been studying for the previous 13 years.
+Todd recognized functional medicine as an ideal modern scientific companion to the planetary herbology systems he had been studying for the previous 13 years.
 Like those planetary herbology systems, functional medicine is highly personalized and focused on improving the functions of the organ systems of the body.
 At this time, Todd began to incorporate the method of functional medicine, the lab tests used in that system, and the nutritional supplements that were prescribed based on those tests, into his holistic health practice.

 In 1999, Todd founded the Chinese Herb Academy (CHA).
 The Chinese Herb Academy was a membership-based group that centered around a robust discussion forum where the greatest minds in Chinese medicine in the west debated the most important herbal topics of the day.
 The Chinese herb academy was the first continuing education provider to be approved to deliver online continuing education by National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM®).
 He also produced two onsite conferences for the group in the early 2000s.
 The CHA website still houses many of Todd’s original articles.

 Todd’s work at CHA led to a faculty appointment at Pacific College of Oriental Medicine in 2000.
 He taught a wide range of classes on herbal medicine, including TCM diagnostics, materia medica, formulas, and advanced formulation.
 He also supervised interns 20 hours per week in the school clinic.
 During a five-year period, he supervised about 15,000 patient visits, most of which involved him writing personalized herbal formulas and providing nutritional advice or guiding senior interns to do so.
 Many of his students credit Todd with being the one who finally got their brains wrapped around how to actually practice Chinese herbal medicine (as opposed to just memorizing the names of formulas).